DataDog/hiring-engineers/answers.md

 * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

+To create a custom agente check we first need to navigate to your checks.d folder, the path should look something like this "/etc/datadog-agent/checks.d$" within that folder create a new file and name it as you prefer, make sure the extension of this file is .py and inside copy and paste the following script.

+For example my_metric.py

 ```
 from checks import AgentCheck
 import random